APT37/kumono/README.md

 <h2>kumono - Media ripper for <a href="https://coomer.st">coomer</a> and <a href="https://kemono.cr">kemono</a></h2>

+This is beta software.
+Please be aware that functionality might change or break at any time before the 1.0.0 release.

 For a comparison with other tools, see [features](FEATURES.md).

 Support is provided in the [discussions][discussions] section.